PacificBiosciences/pb-assembly/README.md

 Read the [preprint](http://biorxiv.org/cgi/content/short/327064v1) and [manual](https://github.com/phasegenomics/FALCON-Phase/blob/master/README.md).
 A stand-alone version 1 of the [software](https://github.com/phasegenomics/FALCON-Phase) is available through our co-developer, Phase Genomics.
 Version 2 is being integrated into bioconda and is still undergoing testing.
 Use at your own risk!

 ## Hierarchical Genome Assembly Process (aka non-hybrid PacBio assembly)
-The hierarchical genome assembly process proceeds in two rounds.
-The first round involves the selection of seed reads or the longest reads in the dataset (user-defined `length_cutoff`).
+Assembly with PacBio data uses the hierarchical genome assembly process (HGAP).
+The first round is pre-assembly or error correcction of the long reads.
+This involves the selection of seed reads or the longest reads in the dataset (user-defined `length_cutoff`).
 All shorter reads are aligned to the seed reads, in order to generate consensus sequences with high accuracy.
 We refer to these as pre-assembled reads and they can also be thought of as “error corrected” reads.
 Preassembled